-I am a User Experience Designer focused on healthcare.
+I am a User Experience (UX) Designer, Researcher, Strategist, and creative problem-solver.
+I focus my work on healthcare.

 How I work